edjostenes/c_linked_list/README.md

 # c_linked_list
-Example of linked list in C with the following methods: Add, InsertAt, RemoveAt and Dispose.
+Example of linked list in C with the following methods:

+  * Add: Add to the end;
+  * InsertAt: Insert in any position;
+  * RemoveAt: Remove from any position;
+  * Dispose: Release all list.